mondrian-framework/mondrian-framework/packages/docs/docs/docs/01-introduction.md

 ## Languages and JavaScript runtimes

-Its current implementation is 100% written in [TypeScript](https://www.typescriptlang.org/) ancd can be executed on [Node.js](https://nodejs.org/) ([Deno](https://deno.land/) and [Bun](https://bun.sh/) compatibility is still in progress).
+Its current implementation is 100% written in [TypeScript](https://www.typescriptlang.org/) and can be executed on [Node.js](https://nodejs.org/) ([Deno](https://deno.land/) and [Bun](https://bun.sh/) compatibility is still in progress).
 While it is fully interoperable with any JavaScript package, it heavily relies on TypeScript typing to leverage its full potential and provide developers with user-friendly types.

 ## Foundations